-- Secure Shell (SSH), Telnet.
-Use for troubleshooting the Zyxel Device by qualified personnel. - FTP.
-Use FTP for firmware upgrades and configuration backup or restore.
+• Secure Shell (SSH), Telnet.
+Use for troubleshooting the Zyxel Device by qualified personnel.

 1.6 Good Habits for Managing the Zyxel Device

 Do the following things regularly to make the Zyxel Device more secure and to manage the Zyxel Device more effectively.